 How Can I Keep My Dog Safe from Tick-Borne Diseases?

 Talk to one of our veterinarians to determine the best product for your pet given their health history, potential exposure to ticks and lifestyle.
-Use your preventative all year long!

-Please use a tick preventative year-round!
+Should I use a tick preventative year-round?

+Yes, yes, and double yes!
 Frost and freezing temps DO NOT kill ticks.
 Ticks are dormant but come back to life in only 40 degrees - a high often achieved even in the coldest months.
 Our veterinarians see plenty of dogs with tick-borne illnesses throughout the winter.

 Our vets also suggest taking added precautions such keeping your dogs out of long grass or and away from undergrowth.
 These areas are where dogs like to sniff and explore, but they are also prime hangouts for ticks.